 Calculate your break-even point

-Calculate for each dish what you need to receive minimum to break even:
+Calculate for each dish what you absolutely need to receive minimum to break even:

 Minimum revenue = (Ingredients + Packaging) / 0.35

-At 35% food cost you have 65% left for staff, overhead and profit.
+At 35% food cost you've got 65% remaining for labor, overhead and actual profit.

 How do you calculate delivery margin? (step by step)